 If you would like to contact me or have any feedback for the show please use one of the following

 You can find more information on the different ideas contained in this episode in the show notes on sciphishow.com.
-If you have never read the Prince it is a short work that is worth your time.
-You will be surprised how often you see aspects of it represented even in our democratic rulers of today.
-I can be reached with comments via firstname.lastname@example.org, you can leave comment in the show notes at sciphishow.com and you can also leave comments on our Facebook page Facebook.com/sciphishow, you can also follow the show via thesciphishow on twitter.
+You can find links to some of the punisher comics in the show notes, I like them, make of that what you will.
+I can be reached with comments via email@example.com, you can leave comment in the show notes at sciphishow.com and you can also leave comments on our Facebook page Facebook.com/sciphishow, you can also follow the show via thesciphishow on twitter.
 If you do enjoy the show please go over to our facebook page and click like.
 If there is a topic you would like me to look into please don”t hesitate to ask.
 And don’t forget, it’s Phi with a P H.

 Let me know what you think

 Podcast: Play in new window | Download | EmbedHave you seen the CW’s new series “The 100″?
 I have been enjoying it and it furnishes an interesting backdrop for a discussion of Justice and Capital Punishment.
 I hope you find this discussion as interesting to listen to as I did to write.
 Show Notes TheContinue Reading